seaneagan/interval/README.md

-This is a fork of [Interval](https://github.com/seaneagan/interval)
+This is a fork of [Interval library](https://github.com/seaneagan/interval)

 ## XRange lib